SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 [![VSCodeFolderbar](/Images/wordpress/2015/04/VSCodeFolderbar.png)](/Images/wordpress/2015/04/VSCodeFolderbar.png)

-- If the flame icon doesn’t show, it has either not found a solution / project or hasn’t started looking yet. &nbsp;If this persists, make sure there is a solution in the folder you have selected
+- If the flame icon doesn’t show, it has either not found a solution / project or hasn’t started looking yet.
+If this persists, make sure there is a solution in the folder you have selected
 - If the flame icon is flashing, VS Code has found a project (or projects) and is peeking inside it
 - If the toolbar shows (as above) only 1 project, there is nothing else to select and intellisense should now be working
-- If the toolbar shows more than one project or text stating “select project”, then you have to select one (usually happens if you have built the project or have editor code). &nbsp;TO select a project, just click on the flame icon or “project” text to open the Project selector (as shown below), for Unity makes sure you ONLY select the “ **-csharp** ” solution (and NOT the editor solution) as seen here&nbsp;(opening the base solution won’t work)
+- If the toolbar shows more than one project or text stating “select project”, then you have to select one (usually happens if you have built the project or have editor code).
+TO select a project, just click on the flame icon or “project” text to open the Project selector (as shown below), for Unity makes sure you ONLY select the “ **-csharp** ” solution (and NOT the editor solution) as seen here (opening the base solution won’t work)

 [![VSCodeProjectSelection](/Images/wordpress/2015/04/VSCodeProjectSelection.png)](/Images/wordpress/2015/04/VSCodeProjectSelection.png)

-One good thing is that VS Code&nbsp;will stay in the same folder while your editing, so you only have to select the folder when VS Code first launches. &nbsp;However, it forgets when you close it, so for now you’ll have to do it when you start for the day (or just leave it running forever :D)
+One good thing is that VS Code will stay in the same folder while your editing, so you only have to select the folder when VS Code first launches.
+However, it forgets when you close it, so for now you’ll have to do it when you start for the day (or just leave it running forever :D)

 Hopefully this will improve as time goes on.